 So how do we tell about the past (linear narrative) while being in the present (non-linear experience)?

 More About Narrative

 - Why VR “Storytelling” does not currently work.
 And can it ever work?

 - The Art of Storytelling and Narrative in VR

 - Narrative Design in VR (Unity Technologies, Inc)

 In The End…

 Virtual reality is magical.
 But there are many real challenges and obstacles in the nascent industry.
-My VR experiences have been full of wonder and inspiring me since the Vive, Oculus, and PSVR launched in 2016.
-I am hopeful and willing to shape the long term future of the technology.
+My VR experiences have been full of wonder and inspiration.
+I am hopeful and willing to shape the long-term future of the technology.